sonata-project/dev-kit/project/CONTRIBUTING.md

 First, check if you are up to date: is your version still supported, and are you using the latest patch version?

+GitHub Issues is for **issues**, as opposed to question on how to use Sonata.
-If you are not sure this is a bug, consider posting your question on [Stack Overflow](http://stackoverflow.com), using one of the sonata tags.
+If you are not sure this is a bug, or simply want to ask such a question, please post your question on [Stack Overflow](http://stackoverflow.com/questions/tagged/sonata), using the `sonata` tags.

 If you happen to find a bug, we kindly request you report it.
 However, before submitting it, please check the [project documentation available online](https://sonata-project.org/bundles/).